-Fabio has appeared as counsel in several high-profile international arbitrations across a variety of sectors, gaining special expertise in construction, energy and post M&A disputes.
-In addition to his counsel work, he has also acted as administrative secretary to arbitral tribunals in arbitration proceedings under different rules (ICC, UNCITRAL and Milan Chamber of Arbitration), and subject to a wide range of governing substantive and procedural laws (Italian, English, French, Polish, Albanian, Romanian laws as well as public international law).
+Fabio has vast experience as counsel in international arbitration, having represented Italian and foreign clients across a variety of sectors (such as telecommunications, construction, energy, defence and insurance), under all major arbitration rules (ICC, LCIA, UNCITRAL and Milan Chamber of Arbitration), and subject to a wide range of governing laws (Italian, English, French, Swiss, Polish, Greek, Albanian, Romanian laws as well as public international law).

-Fabio’s articles on international arbitration are published regularly with the most prestigious academic reviews.
-In 2014, his article “The Emergency Arbitrator: a full-fledged arbitrator rendering an enforceable award?” was named a runner-up prize for McGill University’s Nappert Prize on International Arbitration.
-Fabio has also been a teaching assistant on the international commercial arbitration course at the Catholic University of Milan.
+Fabio has published articles on international arbitration with the most prestigious academic reviews (see, most recently, “The Applicability of Human Rights Law in International Investment Disputes” published in ICSID Review (Oxford University Press), Vol. 34(1) 2019, 136–155).
+In 2014, his article “The Emergency Arbitrator: a full-fledged arbitrator rendering an enforceable award?” was named a runner-up prize for McGill University’s Nappert Prize on International Arbitration, and, in 2012, his graduate dissertation was awarded the Padovani prize by the Italian Society of International and European Law.

 Fabio studied law at Bocconi University and holds an LLM from the University of Cambridge.
 Before joining ArbLit, he was a member of Freshfields Bruckhaus Deringer’s International Arbitration Group and, prior to that, of Hogan Lovell’s M&A department in Milan.
 He is fluent in English, and reads French, Spanish and Portuguese.